1mshy/stock-database/README.md

 Python script that uses the free polygon api to get information about all stocks on all days

+To get personal api key, go to https://polygon.io/ and sign up for the free plan

 Create a file named '.env' and add the following equality with the api key after the equals sign (no quotes needed):

 ```dotenv